snotskie/ttrpg/site/src/characters.md

 ### Blessèd Intrigue

 Up to once per scene, you may end, begin, or modify one rumor.
 Then this ability cannot be activated again until you spend ⑤ to recharge it. *This Ability requires and extends Tactful Speech.*

+### Blessèd Circumstance

+When determining the Focal Action during an Endeavor or Simultaneous Action involving three or more characters, you may swap the results of two characters' rolls.
+Then this ability cannot be activated again until you spend ⑤ to recharge it. *This Ability requires and extends Tactful Speech.*

 ---